-I’m often skeptical of video games based on movies, because they can tend to be a bit brutal and usually are just a shadow of the story they are built upon.
+I’m often skeptical of video games based on movies, because they can tend to be just a shadow of the story they are built upon.
 However, this game has proven me wrong time and time again.
 I used to play this game for hours on end, and still come back to it from time to time.
 It was released by Capcom in 1993, and was later recreated for the Game Boy Advanced in 2004.

 The game follows the plot of the Disney movie “Aladdin” – and I’m not going to worry about spoilers in this review because I am hoping anyone reading this has seen this film (And if you haven’t – you have not yet lived).
 You get to meet Jasmine, ride a flying carpet, escape an underground cave, meet a magic genie, and fight Jafar the snake.
 No surprises here in terms of plot, and really would you want any?
 It’s such a great story.

 There isn’t really a complex “combat system” in this game, it’s a simple side-scroller adventure game, where you can throw apples at your enemies to incapacitate them (how an apple takes down a 300 pound muscle-man guard is beyond me), or you can just kick them in the face or jump on their heads – my preferred method.
 Really, if you replaced the apples with fireballs it would be a Mario game.
 The game is simple, its effective, and it’s not incredibly difficult.
 Your character can get this tarp thing (not a flying carpet – although you do get to ride that occasionally) which helps you to fly through the air when you jump, and you can also use it on ziplines to descend down areas quickly.
 Again we can compare this to the fox-tail ability thing in Super Mario Bros 3.
 So basically if you have ever played a retro Mario game and enjoyed yourself, you should have fun with this game.